stevelerner/tinyolly/README.md

 - **gRPC**: `http://otel-collector:4317`
 - **HTTP**: `http://otel-collector:4318`

-Your app can use manual or auto-instrumentation for traces.
-Use the OpenTelemetry SDK for logs and metrics.
-The collector will forward everything to TinyOlly's receiver, which stores it in Redis and displays it in the UI.
+ The Otel Collector will forward everything to TinyOlly's OTLP receiver, which process telemetry and stores it in Redis for the backend and UI to access.

 ## TinyOlly on Kubernetes (Minikube): Quick Start